ABFE¶

 The Complex.from_dir()

 function only accepts 1 PDB file per directory.
-This function will throw a warning if it finds more than 1 PDB file per directory.
+This function will throw an error if it finds more than 1 PDB file per directory.

 For more details on how to get started, see Getting Started .